Australia

 A decade of Cannonball

 This year was the 10th anniversary of the Thredbo Cannonball.
-For us, I think it was year 7 shooting the event as Outer Image.
+For us, I think, it was the seventh year shooting the event under the guise of Outer Image.
 It’s been great to see this event go from strength to strength and has become the premier MTB event in Australia attracting athletes from all across the continent and even from abroad.

-It is always a hectic week of work for Gil and I with 5 solid days shooting and doing our best to get the images tagged, edited and uploaded each night after the day’s activities.
+It is always a hectic week of work shooting the Cannonball Festival for Gil and me with a solid five days of shooting and doing our best to get the images tagged, edited and uploaded each night after the day’s activities.
 If we don’t, the stockpile of images tends to grow larger and larger as the week goes on.
 This year we delivered around 7500 images to the competitors on behalf of Thredbo Mountain Bike.

 Posted by Richard in Bikes, Events